If you grew up in South East Queensland, chances are you visited the Ginger Factory at Yandina on the Sunshine Coast when you were a child.

-You are welcome to walk through the gardens for free, admiring the tropical and ornamental ginger themed plants along the way, or you can purchase a ticket to ride the 100 year old cane train.
+You are welcome to walk through the gardens for free, admiring the tropical and ornamental ginger-themed plants along the way, or you can purchase a ticket to ride the 100-year-old cane train, Moreton.
 The train leaves the “Ginger Town Station” every half hour between 9.30am and 4.30pm.
-Commentary is provided on the train, giving a brief but informative history of the Moreton Bay area.

 Super Bee attraction

 Four times daily, you can purchase tickets to enter the Super Bee Attraction and learn about the fascinating lives of honeybees.
-Presented by knowledgeable beekeepers, the presentation is engaging for young and old, and there are lots of bees to (safely) watch.
-You can get up close with a magnifying glass and watch them dance, make honey and try to spot the Queen Bee.
-Brisbane kids will also love the honey tasting at the conclusion of the show.
+Presented by knowledgeable beekeepers, the presentation is engaging for young and old with lots of bee facts for kids.

 Overboard boat ride

-Running continuously throughout the day is the Overboard Boat Ride – purchase a ticket, hop on board and you will meander through different countries of the world, following the story of the Gingerbread Man who is trying to escape the clutches of two hungry chefs.
+Running continuously throughout the day is the Overboard Boat Ride – purchase a ticket, hop on board and you will meander through different countries of the world, past different landmarks and sites from the Eiffel tower to Santa’s North Pole workshop, following the story of the Gingerbread Man who is trying to escape the clutches of two hungry chefs.
 Featuring 200 handmade moving puppets and lots to look at, your Brisbane Kids will want to ride more than once.